Willyb15/Data-Science-Python/week4/day8-class_cont/classes_cont_assignment.md

 With this in mind, your task is to take the code from the function solution of this problem and write a class `TipOutTracker` that will operate in the way shown above.
 The things that you should be thinking about as you start solving this problem are:

 * What are the attributes, data, that you are going to store on the class?
+    * The data that is being abstracted away from the user of your class?
 * What are the methods, functions, that you are going to operate on the attributes with?
+    * What are the ways that a user of your class will be able to interact with the data it stores?

 ### Part 2 - Classes from Scratch